 - The defendant elects a Crown Court trial and the offence is sent (less any time the defendant has spent in custody of the magistrates' court in relation to that offence).

-- Indictable only Offences - the time limit is 182 days from the date a case is sent under s.51 Crime and Disorder Act 1998, less any time spent in custody (if remanded by the magistrates' court) prior to sending (Regulation 5 (6B)).
-This time limit also applied to either way charges sent together with (or subsequently) any indictable only offences.
+- Indictable only Offences - the time limit is 182 days (save for cases with CTLs starting on or after 28 September 2020 but before 28 June 2021 for which see below) from the date a case is sent under s.51 Crime and Disorder Act 1998, less any time spent in custody (if remanded by the magistrates' court) prior to sending (Regulation 5 (6B)).
+This time limit also applies to either way charges sent together with (or subsequently to) any indictable only offences.

-- Voluntary Bills of Indictment - if the prosecution is granted a Bill of Indictment under section 2(2)(b) of the Administration of Justice (Miscellaneous Provisions) Act 1933 by a High Court Judge, the CTL will (exceptionally) be 112 days from the preferment of the Bill (delivery to the court).
+- Voluntary Bills of Indictment - if the prosecution is granted a Bill of Indictment under section 2(2)(b) of the Administration of Justice (Miscellaneous Provisions) Act 1933 by a High Court Judge, the CTL will (exceptionally) be 112 days (save for cases with CTLs starting on or after 28 September 2020 but before 28 June 2021 for which see below) from the preferment of the Bill (delivery to the court).
 The date of delivery must be carefully noted on the file/CMS.
 A column in the CTL calculator has been provided to assist determining the expiry date.
 Note - the only other occasion when the CTL will be 112 days is following an order by the Court of Appeal for a retrial on a fresh indictment (see below under Prosecution Appeals and Retrials).